-Registered Dietitians are nutrition experts who help to support your health goals by translating the science of nutrition into practical advice based on your specific needs.
-Dietitians help you make changes in your eating habits to promote health and prevent chronic illness such as high blood pressure, diabetes, heart disease, obesity and cancer.
+Holistic Nutritionists are nutrition experts who help to support your health goals by translating the science of nutrition into practical advice based on your specific needs.
+Nutritionists can help you make changes in your eating habits to promote health and well being.

 A Holistic Nutrition consultant can help with: